-- Pathogenic Mutation: variants with sufficient evidence to classify as pathogenic (capable of causing disease).
-Targeted testing of at-risk relatives and appropriate changes in medical management for pathogenic mutation carriers recommended.
-Previously described pathogenic mutations, including intronic mutations at any position, are always reported when detected. - Variant, Likely Pathogenic (VLP): variants with strong evidence in favor of pathogenicity.
+- Pathogenic Variant: variants with sufficient evidence to classify as pathogenic (capable of causing disease).
+Targeted testing of at-risk relatives and appropriate changes in medical management for pathogenic variant carriers recommended.
+Previously described pathogenic variants, including intronic variants at any position, are always reported when detected. - Variant, Likely Pathogenic (VLP): variants with strong evidence in favor of pathogenicity.
 Targeted testing of at-risk relatives and appropriate changes in medical management for VLP carriers typically recommended.
-Previously described likely pathogenic variants, including intronic VLPs at any position, are always reported when detected. - Variant, Unknown Significance (VUS): variants with limited and/or conflicting evidence regarding pathogenicity.
+Previously described likely pathogenic variants, including intronic VLPs at any position, are always reported when detected. - Variant, Uncertain Significance (VUS): variants with limited and/or conflicting evidence regarding pathogenicity.
 Familial testing via the